bjornregnell/scai/README.md

 Or you can run it **locally** on your own machine as follows:

-* Install Scala from here: https://www.scala-lang.org/download/
+* Install Scala CLI from here: [https://www.scala-lang.org/download/](https://scala-cli.virtuslab.org/install)

 * Download this [zip-file](https://github.com/bjornregnell/scai/archive/refs/heads/main.zip) and unpack it.